 There should be a Topics for further consideration clause per Key Issue.
 It is recommended that this is used e.g. to capture common issues that need to be resolved for multiple solutions.

+8.3 Conclusion on KI#3

+- The Sensing Function selection is based on NEF's local configuration or NRF query.

+- The Sensing Function registers itself to the NRF, with its NF profile.